Working from home: beyond the couch

 - Establish a daily routine: Define clear schedules to start and end your day, and stick to them consistently to generate healthy habits.

-- Practice mindfulness: Techniques such as meditation, mindfulness exercises or even reflective writing can help reduce anxiety, improve concentration and increase mental clarity.
+- Practice mindfulness: Techniques such as meditation, mindfulness exercises, or even reflective writing can help reduce anxiety, improve concentration, and increase mental clarity.

 - Good lighting and ventilation.

-- Avoid working from bed or couch.
+- Avoid working from your bed or sofa.

 Every day, whether it is Monday or Wednesday, you should sit at your desk to work from home knowing what tasks you have to do.
 Throughout that same day different tasks may arise that you will add to that list of tasks but remember, everything must have labels: important, urgent, in process, finished.